amitguptagwl/Java-Rule-Book/Question_52-75.md

 ##In Progress

-###Inheritance

 **Q52.
 If B extends A and you create object of B where default constructor of A throws some exception then whether object of B would be created?**
 <br />Ans.
+As per Inheritance rule, child class needs to call `super()` on first line of it's constructor.
+But as per Exception rule, it needs to be handled or throwwn.
+So child class constructor will have to throw it again.
+[See](http://stackoverflow.com/a/28678358/453767).
+If there is not runtime exception then the object will be created.

+**Q53.
+If C extends B extends A and you create C object by its parameterized constructor then whether constructor of A and B would be called?**
+<br />Ans.
 As per Inheritance rule, yes.

-**Q45.
-If C extends B extends A and you create C object by its parameterized constructor then whether constructor of A and Bwould be called?**

-Ans.
-As per Inheritance rule, yes.

-**Q46.
+**Q54.
 Is this scenario is possible?
 B extends A where A and B both have a parameterized constructor.**

-Ans.
-As per Concrete class rule 8 and Inheritance rule, no. It will give compilation error.

-**Q47.
+<br />Ans.
+As per Inheritance rule, child class need to call super class constructor otherwise compiler adds empty super() call.
+Since parent class have parameterized constructor, this call will fails.
+However if child can call parent parameterized constructor to make it successful.

+**Q55.
 Whether super.super or this.this is allowed?**

-Ans. this.this is senseless. this.super is not allowed. super.super is not allowed because son inherits properties of father only while the father inherits properties of his father.
+<br />Ans. this.this is senseless. this.super is not allowed. super.super is not allowed because son inherits properties of father only while the father inherits properties of his father.
 So if C extends B extends A then B can access all visible members of A. Thus C can access members of A through super only.
 It doesn’t require super.super.

-**Q48.
+**Q56.
 Can I have a final member field in a class which is not initialized anywhere in the class?**
 <br />Ans.
 As per Final rules, No. It gives compilation error.

-**Q49.
+**Q57.
 A method() accepts String str as parameter then what will str.equals(null) output if I call method(null)?**
 <br />Ans.
-Since null belongs to a value not a class so calling any method over it always generate an exception ie NullPointerException.
-Here, str.equals(null) will be treated as null.equals(null).

 When you set str=null, it free the object it is referring to.
 So calling any method on this will cause NullPointerException.

-Q50.
-If
+**Q58.
+If**
 ```
 String s1 = “Amit”;
 String s2 = new String(“Amit”);
 ```
-Which is true and why
+**Which is true and why**

-* “Amit”.equals(s1);
+1. “Amit”.equals(s1);
-* “Amit” == s1
+2. “Amit” == s1
-* “Amit”.equals(s2);
+3. “Amit”.equals(s2);
-* “Amit” == s2
+4. “Amit” == s2
-* s1.equals(s2);
+5. s1.equals(s2);
-* s1 == s2
+6. s1 == s2

-Ans.
-As per final rule 5, s1 will point to memory location where “Amit” resides.
-So first 2 statements are true.
+<br/>Ans.
+As per Final rule, s1 will point to memory location where “Amit” resides.
+So 2nd statements is true.
+But 4th is false.

-As per Concrete class rule 4, s2 will point to new memory location having value “Amit.
-So 3 rd statement is true but 4th is false.
-5th & 6th are similar to 3 rd &amp; 4 th statements.
+<br/>As per String rule, 1,3,5 are true. and 6 is false.

 **Exception Handling**

-Q51.
-If
+**Q59.
+If**
 ```
 try{
 	String n = null;